111th Street station (BMT Jamaica Line): Station layout

 This elevated station has three tracks and two side platforms.
 The center track dead ends at bumper blocks on both sides of the station and has connections to both local tracks.
 It is only used for train storage.
 It was formerly used to turn trains for the BMT Lexington Avenue Elevated trains from 1917 until 1950.
 The track was also used to store trains while the Jamaica Line was being torn down north of 121st Street and the Archer Avenue Line was being built.

 Both platforms have beige windscreens for their entire lengths and brown canopies with green frames and support columns except for a small section at the west (railroad south) end.
 Station signs are in the standard black with white lettering.

 The 1990 artwork is called Points of Observation by Kathleen McCarthy.
 It is a face-shaped wire mesh sculpture that affords a view of the street from the platforms.
-The artwork also appears at 104th Street and at Woodhaven Blvd.
+The artwork also appears at 104th Street and at Woodhaven Bouelvard.